|

 Header and Footer paragraph styles.
 For some reason, the

-Building Block headers and footers directly format rather than use these styles.
+Building Block Headers and footers directly format rather than use these styles.
 The

 basic style has tab settings for a Center tab at 3.25" and a Right tab at

 6.5".
 These are based on 1" margins.
-The Building Block headers
+The Building Block Headers

 and footers tend to use Center and Right justifications rather than the